Uaeguy/HA-dash/README.md

 # What you need to do?
 #### change all entities to your HA
-#### This is only 1 dashboard, you need to add more dashboards or views then edit the markdown card and add hyperlinks to your dashboards to navigate to them
+#### This is only 1 dashboard, you need to add more dashboards or views then edit the buttons card and add navigation to your dashboards